What is a Motor Circuit Protector or Motor Protection Circuit Breaker?

-A motor circuit protector, or motor protection circuit breaker (MPCB) is a type of circuit breaker used to protect electric motors from overload and short circuits.
+A motor circuit protector or motor protection circuit breaker (MPCB) is a type of breaker used to protect electric motors from overload and short circuits.
+It is a device that offers protection to electrical equipment.

 MPCBs are UL listed as circuit breakers and verified as motor overload relays.
 They are used on starter applications with a contactor to control motor load conditions.